 - Beadlocks are a very good piece of equipment to invest in.
 (They might not always keep you afloat, but they will prevent you from sinking completely)

 Understanding snow layers and the dynamic of snow can help you make smart decisions while wheeling.
 Weather patterns are constantly changing and snow will behave differently from season to season.
 Keep up to date with weather forecasts and check for updates regularly.
 Understanding these varied consistencies like the difference between soft wet snow in the sun from hard cold snow in the shadows of trees can prove valuable when out wheeling.

 The snow consistency of slopes and shadows need close attention, especially when you are exiting the same way you came in the trail.
 These can change drastically over a short few hours and will determine how hard it is to drive.
 If the weather warmed slightly during the day then rapidly became cold again, the snow characteristics will change from soft to crusty and icy.
-The snow might have been crusty and firm enough when you traversed a certain section the morning, however upon your return the snow might have melted quite a bit.
-The way the ice and snow packs is determined by how wet and heavy they are.
+The snow might have been crusty and firm enough when you traversed a certain section the morning, however, upon your return, the snow might have melted quite a bit.
+The way the ice and snow pack is determined by how wet and heavy they are.
 For example, ice melt or fresh powder provides a different pack and driving conditions to heavy wet snow.
-Remember, the angle of the sun as well as the terrain level plays vital roles in snow behaviour and dynamics.
+Remember, the angle of the sun, as well as the terrain level, plays vital roles in snow behavior and dynamics.
 Traction and stability is good when climbing over heavy wet snow compared to fluffy powdery flakes.
-The fresher the powder, the more challenging the off road trail will be.
+The fresher the powder, the more challenging the off-road trail will be.

 How Snow Affects Off-Road Terrain